kathy20316/Reactivities_v2/README.md

 **Overview**

-Activities Manager is a web application that allows users to create, view, edit, and delete activities.
-Each activity includes details such as the name, timestamp, location, category, and an associated image.
+Activities Manager is a web-based application that allows users to manage their activities efficiently.
+Users can create, view, edit, and delete activities while categorizing them based on type and location.

 ****Features****